JanitorPuppo/monitor-overlay/README.md

 # Monitor Overlay

 Renders arbitrary URLs as transparent, layered web sources directly onto a chosen monitor (or a sub-region of one).
-Built for use with [Remote Deck](https://remotedeck.gg), allowing streamers to collaborate with their producers when monitor space is limited.
+Built for a cool use case found in [Remote Deck](https://remotedeck.gg), allowing streamers to collaborate with their producers when monitor space is limited.
+Also works with Stream elements overlays and any other websites you can think of.

 ## Features